holdfenytolvaj/org.ucdetector.ofbiz/README.txt

 - mark views that are calling not existing screens or not called from controllers

 --- How to use -------------------------------------
-just get the two jars from the build and put it into eclipse's dropin directory
+just get the two jars from the release and put it into eclipse's dropin directory
 (In Ubuntu: ~/.eclipse/org.eclipse.platform../dropins)